narendra36/LET-SCAN/README.md

 # LET-SCAN
 Let'Scan lets you create eBooks by just clicking images of the book.
+It is available on _Google Play Store_ for free.